How to go from a Legend to a leg end!

 So back to the story.
 The album itself was a selection of some of Jimi’s finest live performances.
 What makes this version of Johnny B. Goode even more incredible is this was only the 2nd time & in fact last time the band played this song.
 Two weeks earlier (16th May 1970) they played it in Philadelphia.
 Then there’s the nonchalant manner in which Jimi introduces the song…….

-The first notes came thundering in & I thought ….
+The intro literally thundered out.
+I thought ….
 WHAT?
 Great players abound but only a select few have what’s referred to as ‘attack!’
 To have it is greatness & here, it was instantaneous.
-But all this comprised of was part of the basic blues E scale – anyone can play these notes yet the intro alone was like being assaulted.
+But all this comprised was part of the basic blues E scale – anyone can play these notes yet the intro alone was tantamount to an assault being launched.
 How does one even begin to describe such a thing?
-It wouldn’t take too long to learn to play the intro yet I knew I’d never be able to play the exact same notes the way this guy was doing it.
-Not that Ritchie doesn’t possess this wondrous attack, virtuoso as he is, this was something else.
+It wouldn’t take too long to learn to play the intro yet I knew I’d never be able to play it the exact way this guy was.
+Not that Ritchie Blackmore doesn’t possess this wondrous attack, virtuoso as he is, yet this was something else.
 Within two minutes of listening to Jimi Hendrix, it was a case of shall I give up now?
 And bless him……. this is what he calls a loose jam!

 Staring us in the face is a mind-boggling paradox – how can one play with such flamboyance; to be so footloose & fancy-free, yet display such outrageous precision & control?